89luca89/distrobox/docs/compatibility.md

 Or just try using it anyway, if it works, open an issue and it will be added to the list!

+#### Older distributions

+For older distributions like CentOS 6, Debian 7, Ubuntu 12.04, compatibility is not assured.

+Their `libc` version is incompatible with kernel releases after `>=4.11`.
+A work around this is to use the `vsyscall=emulate` flag in the bootloader of the host.

+Keep also in mind that mirrors could be down for such old releases, so you will need to build a [custom distrobox image to ensure basic dependencies are met](./distrobox_custom.md).